forta-network/starter-kits/batched-tx-disperse-multisend-py/README.md

 For example:

 - when an indicator (presence / absence) doesn't add information it can be scored as `0.5`.
-- when it greatly increases the probability `0.9`
+- `0.9` to greatly increase the probability
-- when it slightly decreases the probability `0.4`
+- `0.4` to slightly decrease the probability
-- when it strongly decreases the probability `0.1`
+- `0.1` to strongly decrease the probability
 - etc

 Rather than each individual score, it is the tendency of the list of scores that drives the overall metric toward a low / high probability.